tsfpga/tsfpga/doc/sphinx/module_structure.rst

 The file ``regs_<module_name>.toml``, if it exists, will be parsed with the :ref:`hdl-registers register generator <integration_hdl_registers>`.
 It contains the registers that the module uses and the fields within those registers.

+Per default, the module will generate all register VHDL artifacts.
+Which includes register packages, AXI-Lite register file wrapper, and simulation support packages.
+If want only a subset of these to be created, you can achieve that by creating a :ref:`folder_structure_project`, see :ref:`register_artifacts_to_generate` for details.